 The key is to borrow wisely.
 When it comes to loans, always shop around for the best deals available.
 Keep your credit in tip-top shape so you can qualify for the most attractive loan rates and terms.
 Limit borrowing to only what you truly need.
 And finally, always have a written plan for how you will repay your debts.

-Rule #3: Negotiate everything.
 Too many of us shy away from negotiating, and that failure to negotiate can mean a lifetime of squandered money.
 You can (and should) negotiate everything from your monthly cable bill and the interest rates on your credit cards to your annual salary and the financial perks offered by an employer.
-Get into the habit of routinely negotiating and you’ll save more money—and earn more money, too.
+Get into the habit of routinely negotiating and you’ll save more money — and earn more money, too.

 You can begin by banking your next pay raise or a portion of it.
 Another strategy is to determine a fixed dollar amount that you can set aside for savings each month, and then begin saving that money without fail.
 If you’re already saving money, gradually increase your percentage of savings to continually boost your financial well-being.

-Rule #5: Protect your finances with insurance.
 Accidents, injuries, illness or various kinds of disasters all represent threats to your personal and financial health.
 Unfortunately, such setbacks can strike any of us.
-But you can guard against these occurrences and other risks—like the driver who rear-ends your vehicle or the storm that damages your home—by insuring yourself.
+But you can guard against these occurrences and other risks — like the driver who rear-ends your vehicle or the storm that damages your home — by insuring yourself.